Veracruz – Port City in Mexico

 Faro Benito Juárez, named after the 26th President of Mexico from 15 January 1858 – 18 July 1872, who rests at the Museo Panteon de San Fernando in Mexico City:

-Benito Juarez lighthouse in Veracruz
+Benito Juárez lighthouse in Veracruz

 The Correos (Post Office):

-post office in veracuz
+post office in Veracruz

 Veracruz used to be the terminus of the railway line from Mexico City.
 The old station, the Antigua Estación de FFCC in pretty good shape.